Director of Legal Services

-The Community Economic Advocacy & Resource Specialist (CEARS) is part of DOVE’s team of advocates responsible for the provision of services for individuals seen primarily through DOVE’s Community-Based program.
-The CEARS will work with clients in both individual and group settings, providing case management, housing search support, systems navigation, advocacy, and education on many issues related to domestic and dating violence.
-The CEARS works in a team with other community-based advocates, attorneys, and interns, as well as shelter staff.
+The Community Advocate & LGBQ/T Outreach & Resource Specialist is part of DOVE’s team of advocates responsible for the provision of services for individuals seen primarily through DOVE’s Community-Based program.
+The Specialist will work with clients in both individual and group settings, providing crisis intervention, emotional support, advocacy, safety planning, and education on many issues related to domestic and dating violence.
+The Specialist works in a team with other community-based advocates, attorneys, and interns, as well as shelter staff.
+Further, the Specialist will conduct outreach to the LGBQ/T community of the South Shore, utilizing expertise on the specific needs of the queer and trans communities to serve as a liaison and foster partnerships with the community.
+While DOVE recognizes the role will likely closely intertwine with the employee’s identities, the expectation is not that they will bear responsibility for internal education within the program or organization.
+Rather, all of DOVE’s staff work collaboratively to evaluate, design, and practice services which meet the needs of marginalized survivors, including LGBQ/T survivors.
+This position reports to the Director of Community Services and will also work closely with members of the Outreach Team.

 Compensation and Benefits: